Funded early education for two, three and four year olds

 What if a child goes to my setting for more than their funded hours?

-If a child goes to your setting for more than the maximum funded entitlement, or for hours outside your FEE sessions as detailed in your information for parents or Terms & Conditions the parent must pay you for the additional time.
+If a child goes to your setting for more than the maximum funded entitlement, or for hours outside your FEE sessions as detailed in your information for parents or Terms and Conditions the parent must pay you for the additional time.
 Please note that children funded by FEET should be able to access their entitlement with no additional charge.
 A session length for the delivery of FEET should not be set so that a parent has to pay for any additional time unless they wish to.
 Children moving from FEET to FEE should be able to continue to access the same hours, terms and conditions they were accessing under FEET if they request to do so.

 It is your responsibility as the provider to make arrangements with the parent to pay for any additional services.
 You should make parents aware in writing of any charges for additional services before they take up their funded place.
 Your offer for delivery and charging should be clear and transparent so that parents understand what they will be charged for and how much this will be.